opencog/python-destin/README.txt

 You need to have python>2.73, Numpy and Scipy libraries installed For the future versions theano will also be necessary so installing theano is optional at this time

-Outlines for the Development of DeSTIN in robust Spatio-Temporal Inference Engine Taking into consideration points listed @: http://wiki.opencog.org/w/New_DeSTIN_Redesign_Proposal We will have explicit branches for A to D.
+Testing

-A) pure DeSTIN Framework: flexible enough to support different learning algorithms
+Inorder to run the testWithSVM.py script and evaluate the classification accuracy on the cifar data set install the scikit-learn machine learning toolkit. see installation instructions at http://scikit-learn.org/stable/install.html

-		(Done)
+Outlines for the Development of DeSTIN as a robust Spatio-Temporal Inference Engine Taking into consideration points listed @: http://wiki.opencog.org/w/New_DeSTIN_Redesign_Proposal We will have explicit branches for A to D.

-B) Implemeting Online-NonNegative Sparse AutoEncoder in theano
+A) pure DeSTIN Framework: flexible enough to support different learning algorithms (Done)

-		(Started)
+B) Implemeting Online-NonNegative Sparse AutoEncoder in theano/or python (Done)

-C) Implemeting Stable Incremental K Means Clustering in theano
+C) Implemeting Stable Incremental K Means Clustering in theano (In Progress)

-D) a LeNet style CNN built using the general-purpose CNN layer
+D) a LeNet style CNN built using the general-purpose CNN layer ()
 	(The theory may require revision)
 	(How to make sense of the Complex and Simple cell like filters simulated in 	the CNN?)
 	(Pooling is also an issue.....)